Revealing THz optical signatures of Shiba-state-induced gapped and gapless superconductivity: Nonlinear optical response

-whose pole structure encodes the dynamics of the Higgs mode.
-Here, $\chi_{\delta|\Delta|\delta|\Delta|}$ is the amplitude-amplitude correlation~\cite{yanagisawa2018theory,PhysRevResearch.2.023413,PhysRevB.106.144509,PhysRevB.99.224511}.
-Figure~\ref{figyc3}(b) shows the evolution of $D_{\rm H}(\Omega)$ as impurity concentration increases.
-The results clearly indicate that the Higgs-mode resonance remains well-defined and coherent even deep into the gapless regime, demonstrating that the collective amplitude dynamics of the SC condensate are robust against the correlation effects by magnetic impurities, consistent with the dynamic simulation.
-The primary effect of magnetic impurities here is the broadening of the Higgs resonance, which reflects an enhanced damping of this collective mode.
-Physically, this damping arises from the non-commutative relation between the exchange interaction and the Higgs-mode operator $\delta|\Delta|\tau_2\sigma_2$, thereby opening a decay channel and leading to finite lifetime broadening of the Higgs resonance.
+with $\omega_H$ being the Higgs-mode energy and $\gamma_H$ the Higgs-mode damping.
+The explicit formulation of $\Pi(\Omega)$, using the fully renormalized Green function incorporating exchange interactions, is presented in Fig.~\ref{figyc3}(b) where we show the evolution of $|\Pi^{-1}(\Omega)|$ as impurity concentration increases.
+The results clearly indicate that the Higgs-mode resonance remains well-defined and coherent even deep into the gapless regime, demonstrating that the collective amplitude dynamics of the SC condensate are robust against the correlation effects by magnetic impurities, consistent with the dynamic simulation. {Notably, as shown in Fig.~\ref{figyc3}(d), the diagrammatic formulation of the Higgs-mode pole structure $|\Pi^{-1}(\Omega)|$ at the second harmonic of the driving frequency $\Omega=2\Omega_o$ (shown by squares), when tuning $n_i$, as anticipated, indicates a pronounced coherent excitation of the Higgs mode near $n_i = 0.4n_0$, consistent with the resonant condition $2\Omega_o = \omega_H(n_i)$ and also in agreement with the dynamic simulation (shown by circles).} The primary effect of magnetic impurities here is the broadening of the Higgs resonance, which reflects an enhanced damping of this collective mode~\cite{PhysRevB.111.174502}.
+Physically, this damping arises from the non-commutative relation between the exchange interaction and the Higgs-mode operator $\delta|\Delta|\tau_2\sigma_2$, thereby opening a decay channel and leading to finite lifetime broadening of the Higgs resonance. {It should also be emphasized that the same diagrammatic formalism can be applied to derive the energy spectra of other collective modes in the presence of magnetic impurities, such as the Nambu–Goldstone mode~\cite{schrieffer1964theory,yang2019gauge,PhysRevB.109.064508,PhysRevResearch.2.023413}, by appropriately choosing the corresponding symmetry generator.}

-{\it Discussion.---}We have determined the full phase diagram and the optical properties of conventional superconductors with magnetic impurities, by successfully performing numerical calculations of the self-consistent complex renormalization arising from exchange interactions.
-This work not only clarifies how magnetic impurities influence the single-particle-excitation spectrum and the coherent collective dynamics of SC condensate, but also establishes a {\sl systematic} theoretical framework for broadly studying the magnetic-impurity-induced phase transitions and the non-equilibrium phenomena under various conditions, thereby enabling wide applications.

-Notably, the experimental detection of Shiba states has so far been limited to the STM technique, which is inherently local and requires the stringent conditions.
-In contrast, our work introduces a fundamentally different detection scheme, using THz spectroscopy to probe the signatures of Shiba states.
-This method offers a non-local, scalable alternative capable of revealing key information about Shiba states and the resulting gapless SC phase across a range of temperatures and impurity concentrations, thereby opening a practical and versatile pathway for the experimental identification.